 When the distillate begins to come out, you can collect the foreshots which are the more harmful components of the heads and is typically the first 100 ml (3.4 US fl oz).
 This section contains the most harmful compounds present in the wash and should be discarded.

 After the foreshots are over you will be entering the heads section of distilling.
 This contains a lot of the lower boiling point components as well as ethanol.
 Collect these into separate small containers, and once distilling is complete decide whether they are suitable for the final Rum or not when blending the heads and tails into the hearts section.
 Start collecting the heads in separate containers with a volume of around 150 ml (5 US fl oz), putting them to the side once full.
 Label each filled cup with a number in the order it comes out of the still, e.g. 1 for the first cup, 2 for the second cup and so on.
 Once the temperature reaches around 83-85°C (181 – 185°F) the heads section is complete, and it is time to start collecting the hearts. – The volume of these containers varies depending on the volume of liquid for the spirit run and personal preference.
 A good guideline is around 150 ml (5 US fl oz)/stripping run.
-This gives a good balance between ease of distilling and ability to blend well later on.
+This gives a good balance between ease of distilling and the ability to blend well later on.

-Place a larger vessel under the output tube and start collecting all of the hearts in the one vessel.
+Place a larger vessel under the output tube and start collecting all of the hearts in one vessel.
 This middle part is good spirit so does not need to be separated into containers.
 Continue collecting the hearts until the spirit is coming out at around 55% ABV.
 Once the still temperature reaches 90°C (194°F) the heart section is complete, and it is time to collect the tails.
-The hearts collected in the 9 middle of the spirit run are the best part of the spirit and will form the base for which to blend with after distilling is complete.
+The hearts collected in the 9 middle of the spirit run are the best part of the spirit and will form the base with which to blend after distilling is complete.

 Start collecting the tails in separate containers, putting them to the side once full, just as was done when collecting the heads of the spirit.
 Label each filled cup with a number in the order it comes out of the still (like for the heads).
 Once the still temperature is around 93-95°C (199 – 203°F), the tails collection is complete.
 At this temperature, the good part of the tails has all been collected.
 It is now time to start collecting the ends of the tails.
 Place a larger vessel under the still and collect the last of the tails in a larger vessel until the temperature is around 98°C (208°F) or the output is below 30% ABV, then turn off the boiler and disconnect it from the power outlet.
-This last part of the tails is not used in final spirit but can be kept to increase the yield for future stripping runs.
+This last part of the tails is not used in the final spirit but can be kept to increase the yield for future stripping runs.
 Wait for the boiler contents to cool to a safe temperature before discarding the contents.
 Clean the boiler, dome top and condenser thoroughly and rinse well.

 What you have collected is the heads, the hearts, the tails, and the final of the tails.
 The heads and tails are both in multiple separate containers while the hearts are in one large container.
 The reason you have collected the heads and tails in small sample fractions is that not all of the heads and tails will be good to use and mix in with the hearts.
 Normally the last few cups of the heads (closest to the hearts), and the first few cups of the tails (closest to the hearts) will be good to add in with the hearts, but you will need to taste each sample container and choose what you want to add into your mix.
 By collecting these heads and tails in separate fractions, less emphasis has been placed on when to make the heads and tails cuts during the distilling.
 Work your way through tasting and smelling each of the heads and tails fractions and add each container you are happy with to your hearts container.
 You do not necessarily have to add the entire container.
-The heads of the spirit generally add the harsher flavours to the spirit but contain a large percentage of ethanol, whereas the tails contain a lot of the flavours but a small percentage of ethanol.
+The heads of the spirit generally add harsher flavours to the spirit but contain a large percentage of ethanol, whereas the tails contain a lot of the flavours but a small percentage of ethanol.
 Add any fraction samples from the heads and tails that you are not happy with to the second large container with the final part of the tails.